 And I think what Robin Wall Kimmerer adds to this so powerfully are the two ideas of gratitude and reciprocity.
 And I think, why have Christians missed that?
 That is so resonant with our calling as Christians.
 And she articulates it better than any Christian I’ve read.

 DR: So I’m kind of ashamed of that and yet thrilled to have that insight.

-So, maybe we can shift to what are these refugia look like?
-I, I think our definition has been quite broad and we’ve been groping for what they look like through these podcasts.
+So, maybe we can shift to what these refugia look like?
+I think our definition has been quite broad and we’ve been groping for what they look like through these podcasts.
 And so as I read, or as I listened again, I kept an ear out for some features.
 And I gathered a whole bunch of them.

 So refugia are welcoming.
 They’re open-bordered, they’re humble, as we’ve said.
 Work goes on there.
 That was from something you said, Dave.
 They’re places of capacity building.
 They’re places where one can safely take risks.
 This sounds like what your students were thinking about.
 They are particular and rooted.
 They are self-replicating.
 They’re places of lament and laughter.
 They’re places of honesty and creativity.
 They are inclusive.
 That is, they tend to gather people who maybe in other spots wouldn’t necessarily connect.
 They spread by making connections with other refugia.

 So that’s a really long list.
 And I almost wonder, have we lost a concept at all here in this large list?
 But I wonder what stands out for you in that list?